jezinka/AlgorithmsUnlocked/README.md

 # Introduction to Algorithms

-groovy code examples from book 'Introduction to Algorithms' by Thomas Cormen (CLRS) and maybe oter fun stuff connected to the algorhitms
+groovy code examples from book 'Introduction to Algorithms' by Thomas Cormen (CLRS) and maybe other fun stuff connected to the algorithms

 *Searching*
 - Linear search